opentensor/developer-docs/docs/dynamic-tao/staking-unstaking-dtao.md

 3. These equivalent TAO units are then taken out of the TAO reserves of the subnet pool and are sent to the TAO holder’s coldkey.

 :::tip Stake is always expressed in alpha units
-In Dynamic TAO, except for the stake held in [subnet zero](#subnet-zero), the stake held by a hotkey in a subnet is always expressed in the subnet-specific $\alpha$ units and not TAO units.
+In Dynamic TAO, except for the stake held in [the Root Subnet](#root-subnet-subnet-zero), the stake held by a hotkey in a subnet is always expressed in the subnet-specific $\alpha$ units.
+Root Subnet stake is expressed in $\tau$.
 :::

 :::tip Prereq